gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-list first contains all the Identifiers present in DTLS Key Management Parameter in the INIT Chunk, followed by the single identifier for the selected methods that was exchanged in the DTLS Key Management Parameter in the INIT-ACK chunk.
+list first contains all the Identifiers present in DTLS Key Management Parameter in the INIT Chunk, followed by the single identifier for the selected methods that was exchanged in the DTLS Key Management Parameter in the INIT ACK chunk.

 ## Cipher Suite Capabilities